HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

   )
 }}

 Once again, most websites use CSP for the `upgrade-insecure-requests` and `frame-ancestors` directives.
-The relative share of mobile sites using these directives has decreased slightly, which can be attributed to the higher number of CSP headers scanned, as the absolute number has risen by 400,000 and 800,000 CSP headers on desktop and mobile respectively.
+The relative share of mobile sites using these directives has decreased slightly, which can be attributed to the higher number of CSP headers scanned.
+The absolute number has risen by 400,000 and 800,000 CSP headers on desktop and mobile respectively.

 The `block-all-mixed-content` directive which has been replaced by `upgrade-insecure-requests` has continued to slightly decrease like it has been over the last few years.
 This is good news because the directive is [deprecated](https://developer.mozilla.org/docs/Web/HTTP/Reference/Headers/Content-Security-Policy/block-all-mixed-content).